opral/monorepo/rfcs/001-foundational-architecture.md

 ### None-goals

-- Define detailed architecture of individual components.
+- Define the detailed architecture of individual components.

 ## Components